VilktorK/DummySimpleBlogGenerator/README.md

 - A post must always use this header format for proper indexing:
 ```
 ---
-title: My First Blog Post
+title: My Blog Post Title
 date: 2024-10-16
-tags: [python, blogging, dogs]
+tags: [tagone, tagtwo, tagthree]
 ---
 ```

-1. Compiling the site
+2. Compiling the site
 - Simply run `generator.py` and your new blog will be generated in the output folder
 - To add new posts or pages just add them to their corresponding folder and run `generator.py` again

 ## Markdown Formatting
- - All formatting is done by the "markdown" python library.
+ - All formatting is handled by the "markdown" python library.
  - https://github.com/Python-Markdown/markdown

 ## TODO
- - Images do not yet scale to the page
+ - Images do not yet scale with the page